doank15/design-pattern-java/README.md

 # Overview
 - After completing this course, you should be able to understand the following:
   - The fundamental principles and types of design patterns in Java, including:
-    - `Creational` -> Factory Method, Singleton, and Builder
+    - `Creational` -> `Factory Method, Singleton, and Builder`.
-    - `Structural` -> Adapter, Bridge, and Facade
+    - `Structural` -> Adapter, Bridge, Facade, Composite, Decorator, Flyweight, Proxy pattern.
     - `Behavior` patterns
   - Advanced Design Patterns such as Chain Responsibility, Command and Observer.